 How do I register for the Interprovincial Challenge Examination?

-Humber College provides the Interprovincial Challenge Examination on RECO’s behalf.
+Humber Polytechnic provides the Interprovincial Challenge Examination on RECO’s behalf.
 Once an applicant has determined their eligibility to take the examination, applicants must visit Humber’s website to pay for and book the examination.

 Are there any resources to help prepare for the exam?